-Mortgage loans held for investment, net consist of mortgage loans originated or purchased by the Company from 1992-1998, and these mortgage loans are reported at amortized cost in accordance with ASC Topic 310-10.
-Substantially all of these loans have been pledged as collateral to support the repayment of securitization financing bonds issued by the Company.
-The associated securitization financing bonds are treated as debt of the Company and are presented as "non-recourse collateralized financing" on the consolidated balance sheet.
+Mortgage loans held for investment consist primarily of securitized mortgage loans reported at amortized cost in accordance with ASC Topic 310-10.
+Securitized mortgage loans are pledged to support the repayment of securitization financing bonds issued by the Company.
+The associated securitization financing bonds are treated as debt of the Company and are presented as a portion of "non-recourse collateralized financing" on the consolidated balance sheet.
 Securitized mortgage loans can only be sold subject to the lien of the respective securitization financing indenture.
-An allowance has been established for currently existing and probable losses on all of the Company's mortgage loans held for investment.
+Less than 2% of the Company's mortgage loans held for investment are unsecuritized; these loans are also reported at amortized cost.
+In accordance with ASC Topic 310-10, an allowance has been established for currently existing and probable losses on all of the Company's mortgage loans held for investment.